- Stuart Palmer MCIfA – Archaeology Business Manager

 Cathy started in archaeology working on sites on Hadrian’s Wall and in Northumberland while at school, before gaining her degree in Prehistory and Archaeology at the University of Sheffield in 1983.
 This was followed by a stint as a research assistant before a PhD on trade and exchange in Anglo-Saxon Europe.
 Various posts in England and Europe in the 1980s and 1990s included an archaeological research project in the Hebrides and a large-scale landscape archaeology project in the Peak District, looking at 5000 years of a Peakland valley.
 In the following five years she managed the British School at Rome’s archaeology unit, carrying out excavations and surveys in Rome, Tuscany, Elba and central Italy.
 After a short spell working for English Heritage in Derbyshire and for Sheffield City Council carrying out work on historic woodlands, she joined us in 1997.

 Nigel has worked in commercial archaeology for 30 years, starting as a site assistant on large scale excavations in South Wales and then working his way up to Head of Field Operations with the Dyfed Archaeological Trust.
 Following a move to Norfolk he worked across the east and south-east of England, before spending some time as a consultant in the north of England.
 Following a spell as an independent self-employed archaeologist, he joined Archaeology Warwickshire in early 2017.
+Since then Nigel has directed numerous projects and is currently involved in the post-excavation and reporting for a hugely important site in the region (watch this space!).

 Pete gained a Degree in Archaeology and Classical Studies from the University of Wales in 1981 and obtained a Post Graduate Certificate in Education from the University of Nottingham in 1983.
 He worked as a teacher for a time until returning to archaeology at the Museum of London Archaeology Service, with particular interests in Roman Southwark.
 After joining us in 2000 Pete has managed a variety of projects with particular emphasis on Roman and medieval settlement.